jakobz5404/Gradescope-GCal-Integration/README.md

 All credit goes to [@tanjeffreyz](https://github.com/tanjeffreyz) for developing the web scraping service and most of the README.
-Because some online homework platforms such as Gradescope don't have an API for students (boo👎), web scraping is required to retrieve information about assignments. **HTTP requests** are used alongside **Beautiful Soup** to perform this web scraping, which is automatically executed multiple times a day using **GitHub Actions**.
+Because some online homework platforms such as Gradescope don't have an API for students (boo👎), web scraping is required to retrieve information about assignments. **HTTP requests** are used alongside **Beautiful Soup** to perform this web scraping, which is automatically executed every 6 hours using **GitHub Actions**.

 ## One-time Setup Instructions